joshua-m-david/jerichoencryption/README.md

 Road map / To do list:

-- Allow long messages to be automatically split into multiple OTP encrypted messages on the client then recombined on the receiving end. (next release)
 - Fix file permissions for all files in client and server dirs, only read/write for current user ref: https://serverfault.com/a/357109 (next release)
-- Allow sending/receiving to multiple servers to to prevent DDOS, prevent message routing issues e.g. censorship, interference and provide high availability. (future)
+- Allow sending/receiving to multiple servers to to prevent DDOS, prevent message routing issues e.g. censorship, interference and provide high availability. (next release)
+- Move or clone code base to GitLab or other provider (after Microsoft takeover of GitHub). (next release)
 - Poly1305 One-time MAC with unique one-time keys per message as the natural information-theoretically secure MAC pairing for the one-time pad with integrity guarantee. (future)
 - Encrypt the one-time pad database at all times inside the local database, password required if session closed or page refreshed. (future)
 - Add backtracking protection for Salsa20 fallback RNG i.e. Fast Key Erasure RNG https://blog.cr.yp.to/20170723-random.html. (future)